vehaan/Oxygen-Delivery-System-/README.md

 A simple oxygen delivery system which supplies oxygen cylinders to the hospitals, by prioritizing using some conditions, using Travelling Salesman Problem

-The Travelling Salesman Problem (often called TSP) is a classic algorithmic problem in the fieldof computer science and operations research.
+The Travelling Salesman Problem (often called TSP) is a classic algorithmic problem in the field of computer science and operations research.
 It is focused on optimization.
 In this context better solution often means a solution that is cheaper.
 TSP is a mathematical